 Ahimsa- Compassion.
 Reverence for all living creatures.
 Avoidance of harm or violence.

+This is a blog about being the change.
 The Ahimsa Project focuses on vegan horticulture, stockfree growing, plant-based recipes, permaculture, heirloom plants and modern transcendentalism.
 Welcome to the garden.

 Where are you located?

-Central Florida/USDA Zone 9b.
+We recently moved to Denver, Colorado from Central Florida/USDA Zone 9b.
 When this blog began we were west of Chicago, IL/Zone 5b and are originally from Metro Detroit/Zone 6b.